vipertooth/Notes/Tools/Yubikey.md

 ```

-Change the last line of ssh.pub to yubikey something
+Change the last line of ssh.pub to <name>_YUBIKEYS

 # Backup